Chicken Breeds for Laying Hens that Make Good Egg Layers

 My Opinion on the Best Chicken Breeds for Eggs

 They did go off the boil for a while when a lot of them were broody, but eventually they sorted themselves out and went back to laying eggs once again.
-However, this is one disadvantage of Rhode Island Reds crossed with Light Sussex - they tend to go broody more than most other laying hens.
+However, this is one disadvantage of Rhode Island Reds crossed with Light Sussex - they do tend to go broody more than other laying hens.

-If you are looking for good laying hens in general, trying to decide on the best chicken breed for you, there are plenty to choose from, as you will see from the list below, and although pure bred chickens, in the main, are pretty to look at, mixed-breeds are more hardy, and often very good layers for the backyard chicken keeper.
+If you are looking for good laying hens in general, trying to decide on the best chicken breed for you.
+There are plenty to choose from, as you will see from the list below, and although pure bred chickens, in the main, are pretty to look at, mixed-breeds are more hardy, and often very good layers for the backyard chicken keeper.

 However, having said all that, not all chicken breeds lay at the same time throughout the year and it is better to keep two breeds that will give you a good supply all year round.

-Many chicken keepers will keep Leghorns as their main flock, but then they will also keep and American breed of chicken as well.
+Many chicken keepers will keep Leghorns as their main flock, but then they will also keep American breeds of chicken as well.
 This is because American chicken breeds will often lay throughout the winter, while the Leghorns won't.
 During the summer, the Leghorns are better layers than the American breeds.

 My personal pick for good laying hens is any of the following 4 chicken breeds that are cross-bred with each other: